-Net income attributable to Willis Towers Watson
+Net income attributable to WTW

-Net income attributable to Willis Towers Watson for both the years ended December 31, 2020 and 2019 was \$1.0 billion, a decrease of \$48 million, or 5%.
-This decrease resulted primarily from higher salaries and benefits, tax expense and transaction and integration expenses, partially offset by higher revenue year over year and the net gains on disposals of operations noted above.
+Net income attributable to WTW for the year ended December 31, 2021 was \$4.2 billion, compared to \$996 million for the year ended December 31, 2020, an increase of \$3.2 billion, or 324%.
+This increase was primarily due to the \$2.1 billion net income from the discontinued operations of our Willis Re business, the \$1 billion income receipt from the termination of the proposed Aon transaction, the sale of our Miller business in the first quarter of 2021, and higher revenue.
+Net income attributable to WTW for the year ended December 31, 2020 was \$996 million, compared to \$1.0 billion for the year ended December 31, 2019, a decrease of \$48 million, or 5%.
+This decrease resulted primarily from higher salaries and benefits, tax expense and transaction and integration expenses, partially offset by higher revenue year over year and the net gains on disposals of operations.